| | | | | |

 Air frying the breaded pickle slices.

 • Make the Sriracha mayo.
-Meanwhile, in a small bowl, combine the 1/2 cup of mayonnaise with the Sriracha sauce and lime juice.
+Meanwhile, in a small bowl, combine the 1/2 cup of mayonnaise with the Sriracha sauce, lime juice, and garlic powder (if using).
 Set aside.

-• Serve: Remove the fried pickles to a plate or basket and serve with the Sriracha mayo, ranch dressing, or your favorite dip.
+• Serve: Remove the fried pickles to a plate or basket and serve with the Sriracha mayo or your favorite dip.

 Air fryer pickle slices in a basket with Sriracha mayo on the side.